gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
-- refactor to interfaces
-  - create new architecture documentation
 - add baby dragons and raising them
 - add dragon breeding to get new eggs
 - add fighting and leveling dragins